dirkjanfaber/node-red-contrib-eskomsepush/README.md

 shedding wil start or end.
 It also shows the count of API calls that have been done and how many are left.
 This updates every 10 minutes.

+The red color status can be either filled (dot) or not (ring).
+In case of a dot, the load schedding is because of an _event_.
+When it is a ring, it is caused by a matching _schedule_.

 ### Documentation

 Documentation for the API can be found [here](https://documenter.getpostman.com/view/1296288/UzQuNk3E)